-Crime prevention and following university policies is a cooperative effort requiring the entire University of Pikeville community to actively participate in identifying conditions that may promote crime and policy violations.
+Crime prevention and the following University policies are a cooperative effort requiring the entire University of Pikeville community to actively participate in identifying conditions that may promote crime and policy violations.
 Public Safety is in close contact with administrators, faculty, staff, and students throughout the year to maintain and enhance campus safety.